Automatic Router Scripting Engine

 A.R.S.E. is a program which automatically sends command scripts (rules) to your router (or IP Cam or whatever).
 Essentially, it does background, scriptable, automatic telnet.
 You can setup or tweak your router with just a couple of clicks!

-Note: A.R.S.E. now works on ALL routers that support telnet!
+Note: A.R.S.E. now works on ALL routers and devices that support telnet.

-NOTE: The new version is ALPHA software.
+NOTE: The new version is BETA software.
 Work and testing is still required.
 Bugs need to be found, reported and squished.
-Feel free to help!
+You can help!

 The main things you need to know:

-default router (as well as its default ini file with global settings in the
+default router (as well as its default ini file with global settings).
+Inside the

 default device folder, is a